-Fostering Corporate Connections Through Flowers
+Fostering Corporate Connections Through Floral Gifts

-How We Cracked the Corporate Gifting Puzzle
+How We Tackled the Corporate Gifting Challenge

 The Timing Breakthrough We Fell Into